fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/01_play_with_time/README.md

 ### getDayFromDate

-Return the day of the week for a specific date.
+Should return the day of the week for a specific date.

 ```js
 getDayFromDate("2000-05-31"); // Wednesday